ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 ---

 b.
-Would your logic change if the program only needed to output one of the following?
+How would your logic change if the program only needed to output one of the following? (explain in detail or show code)

 ```
 Hire
 Do Not Hire
 ```

-Explain your answer in **1–2 sentences**.

 ---